Warhorst/error_gen/README.md

 - Lack of IDE support for these kinds of macros.
 The IDE will warn you about upcoming compiler errors regarding not implemented traits.

 ## Future plans
-- implement "global configurations" for enums.
-This means
-  - 'impl_from' to implement From for all variants
-  - 'message' with template parameters which will be used for all variants (if possible)
-- enable arbitrary expressions in message templates (to use more complex stuff like if-else or function calls)
 - improve error messages in general
 - push 'error_gen' to crates.io